UC San Diego SearchMenu

 You will need your Student ID/PID (ex.
 A10101010) and Personal Password or PAC (4 digit number) to sign in.

-International EAP students will receives their PIDs in June.
+International EAP students will receive their PIDs in June.
 If you have not received your student ID number, this site may help you get a Student ID.

 I can’t find the essay questions.
 Where are they?